oVirt/ovirt-site/source/feature/separate-dwh-host.html.md

 ### Testing

 Install and setup ovirt-engine on machine A, ovirt-engine-dwh on machine B, see that dwhd on B collects data from the engine on A.

+On A:

+      yum install ovirt-engine-setup
+      engine-setup

+On B:

+      yum install ovirt-engine-dwh-setup
+      engine-setup

 ### Comments and Discussion